OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 - Represents meaning as numbers so text can be compared and analyzed
 - Understands context; less about key words and more about meaning

 # Challenges and Revisions
-- The first main challenge in this project was pre-processing unstructured social media text.
+-  pre-processing unstructured social media text.
 Through experimentation I learnt the importance of thoughtful preprocessing and class grouping decisions, as overly aggressive cleaning could remove important signal words while insufficient cleaning could introduce noise and reduce model performance.
+- some common words with high weight were words that carried little semantic meaning

 - Future Improvements: